Eliastik/page-shadow/ROADMAP.md

 #### Known issues/bugs

+* [ ] (Medium) Auto cloud saving/backup: fails when there is a long blacklist/whitelist (maybe also for the list of websites for presets?)
 * [ ] (Very minor) Some websites causes an error in the console "e.parentNode.closest is not a function", without visible impacts
 * [ ] (Minor) On local opened page, the right click actions doesn't work (Chrome only)
 * [ ] (Minor) Bug with error in filters: open errors from a built-in filter, then the errors from custom filter: the window will be blank (random)